 “Why would you denounce your religion, to join one that is in the minority, the often persecuted, the sometimes reviled?”

-I spoke of my sick son, the unhappiness of some, the wishes of others, my faith, my sponsoring Rabbi and his wife whom I had grown to love and respect.
+I spoke of the surgery my infant son needed, the unhappiness of some, the wishes of others, my faith, my sponsoring Rabbi and his wife whom I had grown to love and respect.
 My newly discovered congregation of friends, whom I had come to rely and count on.
 I spoke of my lost family, my dead grandmother, my lost self.

 The faces of the Rabbis softened.
 I could see my pain in their eyes.